Medically Managed Detox

-Dr McCann describes detox as the “treatment of any withdrawal symptoms associated with the abrupt or gradual cessation of drugs.”
-Detoxification is a delicate process that needs to be managed safely and it’s best done in a residential clinic.
+Co-founder of Castle Craig Hospital, Dr Margaret McCann, describes detox as the “treatment of any withdrawal symptoms associated with the abrupt or gradual cessation of drugs.”
+Detoxification is a delicate process that needs to be managed safely, and it’s best done in a residential clinic.

 Detoxification or detox is the first step on the road to recovery.

-Our experienced team of psychiatrists, doctors and nurses works together to oversee every individual detoxification and personalise treatment to make detox as safe and as comfortable as it can be.
-With 24/7 round-the-clock care, our compassionate staff of medical experts support and encourage you through this difficult time.
+Our experienced team of psychiatrists, doctors and nurses works together to oversee every individual detoxification and personalise treatment to make detox as safe and as comfortable as possible.

 Until you are medically stable, our staff meet regularly to discuss your ongoing condition and update your treatment plan according to your progress in treatment.